Get E-Book

 PORT=4000

-Line endings are another boring detail that shows up in cross-platform repos.
+Line endings are another cross-platform detail.
 Node's parser handles common text-file line endings, including files created on Windows.
-If a value still contains unexpected control characters after parsing, check the parent environment, generated input, or a non-Node parser before blaming Node's env-file path.
+If a parsed value contains unexpected control characters, check the parent environment, generated input, or any non-Node parser in your toolchain before blaming Node's env-file path.

 ROOT=/srv/app